razorpay/i18nify/packages/i18nify-js/README.md

 ### Core Module

 Welcome to the command center for your i18n experience!
 This module serves as the control hub, housing the essential functions to manage your i18n settings seamlessly.
 This module offers a trio of functions to handle all your i18n needs.
-Whether it's checking the current state, customizing settings, or starting afresh, this module has got you covered in managing your i18n world!🚀
+Whether it's checking the current state, customizing settings, or starting afresh, this module has got you covered in managing your i18n world! 🚀

 #### Functions